AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

     return static_cast<_Tp &&>(__t);
 }
 ```
-Don’t assume that ` &&` for a template parameter `T` behaves as `X &&` for a specific type `X`.
+Don't assume that ` &&` for a template parameter `T` behaves as `X &&` for a specific type `X`.
 Different rules apply!
 However, syntactically they look identical:
 - `X &&` for a specific type `X` declares a parameter to be an rvalue reference.
   It can only be bound to a movable object
   (a prvalue, such as a temporary object, and an xvalue, such as an object passed with `std::move`;
   see Appendix B for details).
-  It is always mutable and you can always “steal” its value.
+  It is always mutable and you can always "steal" its value.
   - A type like `X const &&` is valid but provides **no** common semantics in practice
-    because “stealing” the internal representation of a movable object requires
+    because "stealing" the internal representation of a movable object requires
     modifying that object.
     It might be used, though, to force passing only temporaries or objects marked with `std::move`
     without being able to modify them.
 - `T &&` for a template parameter `T` declares a _forwarding reference_ (also called _universal reference_).
   - The term _universal reference_ was coined by Scott Meyers prior to C++17
-    as a common term that could result in either an “lvalue reference” or an “rvalue reference”.
+    as a common term that could result in either an "lvalue reference" or an "rvalue reference".
     The C++17 standard introduced the term _forwarding reference_,
     because the major reason to use such a reference is to forward objects.
     However, note that it does **not** automatically forward.
     The term does not describe what it is but what it is typically used for.
   - It can be bound to a mutable, immutable (i.e., `const`), or movable object.
     Inside the function definition, the parameter may be mutable, immutable,
-    or refer to a value you can “steal” the internals from.
+    or refer to a value you can "steal" the internals from.

 Note that `T` must really be the name of a template parameter.